"Eat the rainbow"

 The flavor of the blue cornmeal is a bit nuttier in taste.
 Some say it's sweeter.
 It gives you a more robust taste.

-Is Blue Cornmeal Healthier?
+🏆 Best Blue Cornmeal

 This is the perfect occasion to skip the grocery store and find a small, local source.
 The key thing I look for is that the cornmeal is stone ground.
 When this is done the cornmeal retains it's flavorful and very nutritious germ.
 These cornmeal doesn't last as long.
 They can go rancid.
 So keep them air-tight and cold.
 Storing in the fridge or even the freezer is good practice.